zf4223v1ms7/nexus-sdk/docs/cli.md

 ---

-**`nexus gas expiry enable --tool-fqn <fqn> --owner-cap <object_id> --cost-per-minute <mist>`**
+**`nexus gas expiry enable --tool-fqn <fqn> --owner-cap [object_id] --cost-per-minute <mist>`**

 The tool owners can enable the expiry gas extension for their tools specified by the FQN.
-This operation requires that the `OwnerCap<OverGas>` object is passed to the command and owned by the transaction sender.
 This allows users to buy expiry gas tickets that can be used to pay for the tool usage for a limited amount of time.

+If the OwnerCap object ID is not passed, the CLI will attempt to use the one saved in the configuration file.

 Calling this command again with a different `cost-per-minute` value will update the cost of the tickets.